ezulo/dotfiles/scripts/README.md

 You can exempt certain applications from this by opening `pavucontrol` and explicitly selecting an output for a stream.
-This is then saved in `$HOME/.local/state/wireplumber`.
-If you would like to un-exempt a stream from using defaults, delete this directory and restart wireplumber by calling:
+This is then saved in `~/.local/state/wireplumber`.
+If you would like to un-exempt a stream from using defaults, delete `~/.local/state/wireplumber` and restart:

 `systemctl --user restart wireplumber.service`